samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 **Description**:

 > Run 15min up to Easy-Moderate, RPE6 to warm up, then once more run steadily,
-> Moderate-Hard, RPE8 for 35 minutes; run 10min Easy, RPE 4 to cool down for a
+> Moderate-Hard, RPE8 for 35 minutes; run 10min Easy, RPE4 to cool down for a
 > total of about an hour of running.

 #### Workout 2